Azure/blackbelt-aks-hackfest/linux-container-workshop/hol_content/7_migrate_mongo_to_cosmos.md

 az cosmosdb list-connection-strings -g <resource-group-name> -n <cosmos-db-name>
 ```

-## 02 - Migrating Data From Mongo to CosmosDB
+## 02 - Migrating Data From MongoDB to CosmosDB

-1. Export your MongoDB to a json file
+In this section we will export data from MongoDB and then import this data to CosmosDB.
+The methods used in this section are simple by design and may not be the right method for your production migrations.
+We would recommend working with a MongoDB DBA and Architect who is experienced with MongoDB data migration in a production environment to minimize downtime.